KwakuAnsah/COMP310P_GroupJ/README.md

 **COMPLETE** booking confirmation page - add php links to get their email and booking ID to display
 4) Make a booking page - update after events are finished

+About us/contact us
+5) place stylesheet links in header file

 Event pages
-5) event show page - php queries to display events
+6) event show page - php queries to display events
-6) event ratings page - see 'event show page', also store their ratings 7)
+7) event ratings page - see 'event show page', also store their ratings

 Query Functions to write: